mindysky/java_data_structure/Effective Java.md

 type inference:

+Type inference is a Java compiler's ability to look at each method invocation and corresponding declaration to determine the type argument (or arguments) that make the invocation applicable.
+The inference algorithm determines the types of the arguments and, if available, the type that the result is being assigned, or returned.
+Finally, the inference algorithm tries to find the most specific type that works with all of the arguments.

 **Omit the types of all lambda parameters unless their presence makes your program clearer**

 **lambdas lack names and documentation; if a computation isn’t self-explanatory, or exceeds a few lines, don’t put it in a lambda.**